 What is THE FRESHMAN HEALTHBOOK?

-THE FRESHMAN HEALTHBOOK is a new advocacy resource that examines the health care-specific background and positions of the members of the 113th Congressional Freshman class.
-Our latest TogoRun offering identifies their positions on key health care issues, including the Patient Protection and Affordable Care Act (ACA), medical innovation, children’s health, mental health, Medicare, physician reimbursement, reproductive rights and veterans’ health.
+THE FRESHMAN HEALTHBOOK is a new advocacy resource that will examine the health care-specific background and positions of the members of the 114th Congressional Freshman class.
+Our latest TogoRun offering identifies their positions on key health care issues, including the Patient Protection and Affordable Care Act (ACA), medical preparedness, medical innovation, children’s health, mental health, Medicare, physician reimbursement, reproductive rights and veterans’ health.
 It analyzes the current make-up of the class and identifies seven Freshmen as the next likely health care leaders in Congress.

 Who should download THE FRESHMAN HEALTHBOOK?

 We created the THE FRESHMAN HEALTHBOOK to provide advocates, TogoRun clients and the media with a convenient reference tool on the new policymakers in Congress.
 Regardless of background or committee assignment, each Freshman has been entrusted with a tremendous amount of power and influence over health care in the U.S..
 Each member’s profile offers insight into what issues are important to him/her.
 The HEALTHBOOK will help advocates develop their outreach plans for 2015.